Where To Get A Paleta In NYCFor Mexican ice pops in more flavors than you can keep track of, these are the best spots in the city.

-Unless you have ice running through your veins, we assume you'd like an icy treat to offer some relief from the sweltering New York heat.
+Unless you have ice running through your veins, we assume you'd like a cold treat for some relief from the sweltering New York heat.
 Unfortunately, we haven’t been blessed with palaterias on every corner of the city yet, so you’re unlikely to stumble upon an avocado ice pop without some planning.
-Here are the best spots to grab a paleta or three.
+Here are the best spots to grab a paleta, or three.

-Walk into any of Maya’s Snack Bar’s three locations, and you’ll feel a touch of Willy Wonka magic in the brightly colored walls and carefully constructed pina locas and tostilocos.
-Truthfully, we can’t tell you to go to this whimsical Mexican snack shop and only get a paleta, but they’re pretty damn good and should be included in every order.
-We always get the watermelon one because it’s super cute (with a little green and white ice on the bottom to emulate the fruit) and refreshingly fruity, but the oreo is a must, too.
-Two whole oreos are lodged in a milky paleta with flecks of chocolate, making a perfect frozen candy bar to cool you down.
-Really, anything you get here will look and taste like the best kiddie birthday party you’ve ever been to.
-For the ultimate cool-me-off-please combination, start with the crunchy cucumber snack pepinos locos, eat an oreo paleta in the shop, and grab a watermelon ice pop for the road.
+Walk into any of Maya’s Snack Bar’s three locations (Bushwick, East Williamsburg, and Jackson Heights), and you’ll feel Willy Wonka magic in the rainbow walls and carefully constructed piña loca and tostilocos.
+Truthfully, we can’t tell you to go to this whimsical Mexican snack shop and only get a paleta, but do try at least one.
+We’re partial to the watermelon because it adorably emulates the fruit with a little green and white ice trim on the bottom.
+But the oreo is great too, with two whole oreos lodged in a milky paleta with flecks of chocolate.
+Anything you get here will look and taste like the best kiddie birthday party you’ve ever been to.

 The milk pops and water ices at this Corona paleteria are so deeply flavorful we’d eat them in a blizzard.
 Of the 30 milk-based options, the queso con zarzamora (cheese and blackberries) is one of their most popular flavors, and we can confirm that our love of cheese extends to the frozen variety.
-If you’re with friends, convince them to get the pine nut, rice pudding, and guava ones so you can try those too.
-If you’re dairy-free, or just can’t fathom putting anything in your body on an especially hot day but ice and more ice, their water ice pops are the perfect upgrade to an otter pop, except instead of running around with something bright blue that tastes like medicine, you’ll get tamarind-chili ice in your mouth before it melts.
-The shop gets crowded in the summertime, with people also filing in for scoops of gansito flavored ice cream, strawberry ice cream sandwiches, and other treats you'd shamelessly cut the line in front of a bunch of kids for.
+If you’re dairy-free, or just can’t fathom putting anything in your body on a hot day except ice, their water ice pops are the perfect upgrade to a freeze pop tube.
+Just be prepared for a crowd during the summer, with lots of kids lined up for tamarind chili pops, scoops of Gansito flavored ice cream, and strawberry ice cream sandwiches.